IBM/eventing-openliberty-blockchain/README.md

     }
     ```

-1. Navigate to the buyers' Java microservice on port 9081: http://localhost:9081/openapi/ui
+2. Org2 automatically receives the Event data from listening for the Event.

-    An event has been triggered out of Hyperledger Fabric
+3. Navigate to the buyers' Java microservice on port 9081: http://localhost:9081/openapi/ui

-1. Navigate to **GET /System/Resources/TransactionId Returns transactionId data**.
+4. Navigate to **GET /System/Resources/TransactionId Returns transactionId data**.

-    View the contents of the recently added car.
-You are manually instantiating the way of listening to the events, as shown in step 4 of the diagram.
+    View the contents of the Event that has been collected as part of 2.

     ![](images/gifs/viewtransactiondata.gif)